 Refer to Publication 560, for additional information and helpful worksheets on the computation of self-employed compensation and plan contribution limits.

-If an employee defers more than the maximum limit ($18,000 in 2015, 2016 and 2017, or $24,000 for a participant who is eligible to make catch-up contributions), he or she must withdraw the excess deferral amount and any associated earnings on this amount by April 15th following the calendar year to which the deferrals relate.
+If an employee defers more than the maximum limit of $19,500 in 2020 ($19,000 in 2019), or $26,000 in 2020 ($25,000 in 2019) for a participant who is eligible to make catch-up contributions), he or she must withdraw the excess deferral amount and any associated earnings on this amount by April 15th following the calendar year to which the deferrals relate.
 The excess deferral amount taken out is included as additional taxable wages earned in the year originally deferred.
 Any income earned on the excess deferral taken out is taxable in the tax year in which it is taken out.
 These distributions taken timely by the April 15th deadline are not subject to the additional 10% tax on early distributions.

 A highly compensated employee is an individual who: